PilzAdam/worldedit_pp/README.txt

 ----------
 Worldedit++ adds commands to Minetest to easily set thousands of nodes.
 Most of them require the "worldedit" privilege.
+The commands are executed step by step, wich means that the server does not lag at all if a Worldedit++ command is running.
+It still 100% playable.
 If a player starts a command it gets enqueued into the serverqueue, and it will be started if the commands in front of it are executed.
 This makes it easy to use on multiplayer servers.